Find recycling, composting and hazardous household product management opportunities and programs in your town or city and neighboring communities.

 Waste reduction, recycling and composting help and resources for cities, towns and regional solid waste management districts.

 Tools for expanding commercial and office recycling, options for donating and recycling surplus equipment and furniture, and information about operating recycling and composting businesses.

-Effective October 1, 2014, Massachusetts businesses and institutions that generate one ton or more of food waste per week may no longer throw that material away.
-Learn more about the state commercial organic waste disposal ban and opportunities for food donation, composting and reuse.
+Massachusetts businesses and institutions that generate one ton or more of food waste per week may no longer throw that material away.
+Learn about the state commercial organic waste disposal ban and opportunities for food donation, composting and reuse.

 Home and community composting, organics recycling, green landscaping and more.

 Options for donating electronics, construction materials, office equipment and household items.